 Screening on first contact or admission to a facility.

 Screening may occur in a phone call for an appointment, by computer kiosk, by patient phone app, by secure email, or by receptionist or volunteer.
 The condition screened for, and the questions to detect it, vary by institutional priority and by existing health alerts.
 They may screen for temperature, infections present on admission, immunization status, MRSA history or Multi-Drug Resistant Organisms (MDRO) test results.
 Patient may also be screened for presence of a rash and fever illness, fever of unknown origin, or influenza-like illness.
 During outbreaks, patients may be screened for additional conditions including travel to impacted areas.
-In the United States, most facilities screened for travel due to the 2014 Ebola emergency and to a lesser degree for travel to countries with transmission of the Middle Eastern Respiratory Syndrome Corona Virus.
-Hospitalized patients with respiratory syndrome and Acute Flaccid myelitis or Paralysis (AFP) in the United States are screened for enterovirus D68; elsewhere in the world persons younger than 15 years of age with AFP would be screened for polio infection.
+In the United States, most facilities screened for travel due to the 2014 ebola emergency and to a lesser degree for travel to countries with transmission of the Middle Eastern Respiratory Syndrome Corona Virus.
+Hospitalized patients with respiratory syndrome and acute flaccid myelitis or paralysis (AFP) in the United States are screened for enterovirus D68; elsewhere in the world persons younger than 15 years of age with AFP would be screened for polio infection.

 Screening on entrance to a unit.